aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 ## Function `pending_withdrawal_exists`

-Return the unique observed lockup cycle where delegator <code>delegator_address</code> may have unlocking (or already unlocked) stake to be withdrawn from delegation pool <code>pool</code>.
-A bool is returned to signal if a pending withdrawal exists at all.
+Return the unique observed lockup cycle where delegator <code>delegator_address</code> may have<br/> unlocking (or already unlocked) stake to be withdrawn from delegation pool <code>pool</code>.<br/> A bool is returned to signal if a pending withdrawal exists at all.

 <pre><code>fun pending_withdrawal_exists(pool: &amp;delegation_pool::DelegationPool, delegator_address: address): (bool, delegation_pool::ObservedLockupCycle)<br/></code></pre>